About the CSD Learns Team

 We’ve been evolving in our eLearning approach!
 A subsidiary of Communication Service for the Deaf, CSD Learns started out by filming actors on-camera, portraying learning scenarios in the world of banking, investing, debt, and setting up your own business in American Sign Language.
 We have now shifted to a role-model-based approach – working with guest educators who share educational content in ASL while role models tell their relevant experiences.
 You can see this approach embodied in our latest offering, “Earn Your Future,” a course on personal budgeting.

-After leaving southern California and contently departing from her 15-year career as an entrepreneur in the health and wellness spa industry, Christina Hopewell-Albert decided to pursue her interests in ASL education and research.
+After leaving southern California and contently departing from her 15-year career as an entrepreneur in the beauty and wellness spa industry, Christina Hopewell-Albert (she/her) decided to pursue her interests in ASL online education and research.
 She obtained her BA and MA degrees in Linguistics from California State University Northridge and Gallaudet University, and her doctorate degree from Northeastern University specializing in Curriculum, Teaching, Learning and Leadership.
 Christina’s areas of interest are learning experiences associated with multicultural content within the curriculum in the ASL virtual classroom.
 She also explores best practices in quality assurance through assessments of instructional content in every stage of the process of the delivery.
-Over the past 6 years, Christina provided oversight to one of the nation’s rapidly expanding online ASL programs and overcame challenges through solution-seeking approaches such as adapting to current education trends through research, collaborating with education specialists, and extending virtual education services to businesses, for- and non-profit organizations, and federal entities.
+Christina provided oversight to online higher education programs and overcame challenges through solution-seeking approaches such as adapting to current education trends through research, collaborating with online education experts, and extending virtual education services to businesses, for- and non-profit organizations, and federal entities.

 Christina Hopewell-Albert has laid down roots in Washington, D.C. with her husband and son where she enjoys cultural excursions of all senses that includes cooking, international cuisines, watching foreign films, visiting exhibits and concerts, and traveling.